-While many people have claimed they have personally benefited from taking CBD oil, only one purported use for cannabidiol, to treat epilepsy, has significant scientific evidence supporting it.
+While many people have claimed they have personally benefited from taking CBD oil, only one purported use of cannabidiol, to treat epilepsy, has had significant scientific evidence supporting it.
 In July 2018 the Food and Drug Administration (FDA) in the USA, approved the prescription use of Epidiolex, a purified form of CBD oil, for treating two types of epilepsy in the USA.

 The body naturally creates its own CBD.
 However, exactly how Hemp CBD works within the body is still relatively unknown.
 It is thought that it works with our natural CBD receptors, CB1 in the brain and CB2 in the immune system.
 The popularity of CBD will certainly result in future studies further illuminating its healing powers.

 Here are some common health problems which may be helped by using CBD:

 1. Generalized Pain

 Because CBD supposedly works within your immune system, many people have reported decreased pain while using CBD.
 CBD for pain is available in many different forms.
 Lotions, salves, oil and tea are the most popular among CBD medicinal use.